Tony Blackburn: Early career as disc jockey

-After beginning his career as a singer, Blackburn then worked as a DJ for the offshore pirate radio stations Radio Caroline and Radio London (1964–1967), before joining the BBC in the summer of 1967, initially broadcasting on the BBC Light Programme.
+After beginning his career as a singer, Blackburn then worked as a DJ for the offshore pirate radio stations Radio Caroline and Radio London, before joining the BBC in the summer of 1967, initially broadcasting on the BBC Light Programme.

-After a simulcast with BBC Radio 2 hosted by Paul Hollingdale, Blackburn was the first DJ to be heard on BBC Radio 1 when it officially launched at 7 am on 30 September 1967, with his first words on the new station being: "And good morning everyone!
+After a simulcast with BBC Radio 2 hosted by Paul Hollingdale, Blackburn was the first DJ to be heard on BBC Radio 1 when it officially launched at 7 a.m. on 30 September 1967, with his first words on the new station being: "And good morning everyone!
 Welcome to the exciting new sound of Radio 1!"
 The Move's "Flowers in the Rain" was the first complete record he played.
 Blackburn recalled in 2014: "My job was to entertain and tell corny jokes, not have opinions or talk politics.
 If I wanted to wish the Queen a happy birthday, I had to get clearance from above."
 In the early years of his Radio 1 career Blackburn often employed an audio clip of a barking dog, "Arnold", over an extract of Johnny Dankworth's 1964 tune "Beefeaters", which he had previously used at Radio Caroline and Radio London.

 At first he was associated mainly with mainstream pop, but he later championed soul music.
 It was largely due to him that "I'm Still Waiting" by Diana Ross, which was initially just an album track, was released as a single in the UK in 1971 and reached number one.
-He was a regular host of Top of the Pops for more than a decade and he appeared with fellow DJs Noel Edmonds and Kenny Everett on the 500th show special where he performed the spoken part of "Won't Somebody Dance with Me" and then danced with singer Lynsey de Paul.
+He was a regular host of Top of the Pops for more than a decade and he appeared with fellow DJs Jimmy Savile, Noel Edmonds and Kenny Everett on the 500th show special, where he performed the spoken part of "Won't Somebody Dance with Me" and danced with singer Lynsey de Paul.

 In 1968, he fronted his own show, Time For Blackburn, produced by Southern Television for the ITV network.
 "The Radio 1 DJs were a massive attraction.
 We were mobbed everywhere we went", Blackburn told Simon Hattenstone, referring to personal appearances.
 "It was all a bit mad, but great fun", he told Judith Woods in 2014.
 "The DJs were built up to be stars in our own right, and as a result we were as famous as the artists we played."

 In 1973, when his pantomime performance was interrupted by a power cut, he said the miners should "go back to work".
 He was admonished by management and taken off-air for two weeks.
 In an interview for the Radio Academy's Radio Talk podcast in 2013, Blackburn said that it is "not advisable" for a broadcaster to reveal their political allegiances.
 In this interview, he said that he is "not a great lover of the TUC or of unions ... but I keep it to myself now."